tvedtorama/restdbNative/README.md

 The GUI was also converted to redux and some very simple sagas takes care of persisting the user's inputs to the restdb database.

 User authentication with Auth0 is a breeze, the GUI simply displays a login screen which is overlaid with the Auth0 login panel.
 When a JWT is received, the redux saga toggles state and the todo-GUI is shown.
+The JWT token is passed to restdb.
+When you turn on `Enable private data`, its rest-api will only return records that is created by the user.

 ATW the styling is not very flexible and a disgrace to the orgiginal (looks OK in iPhone 5 portrait).